List of Mobile Fighter G Gundam characters: Support crews

-Shaolin monks and martial artists who serve as Neo-China's support crew and as Sai Saichi's surrogate guardians.
-They are old friends of Sai Saichi's late father; before he died, they promised to raise his son to revive the Shaolin Temple, a task that they and Sai Saichi take seriously.
-They come into conflict with Domon when they kidnap Rain in order to get him to defeat an impostor who stole the Dragon Gundam and posed as Sai Saichi, and with Sai Saichi when they plan to use Argo Gursky to fight Sai Saichi, who had refused to train after their first encounter with the Devil Gundam, to get him back into training by fighting a strong opponent.
+Shaolin monks and martial artists who serve as Neo-China's support crew and as Sai Saici's surrogate guardians.
+They are old friends of Sai Saici's late father; before he died, they promised to raise his son to revive the Shaolin Temple, a task that they and Sai Saici take seriously.
+They come into conflict with Domon when they kidnap Rain in order to get him to defeat an impostor who stole the Dragon Gundam and posed as Sai Saici, and with Sai Saici when they plan to use Argo Gursky to fight Sai Saici, who had refused to train after their first encounter with the Devil Gundam, to get him back into training by fighting a strong opponent.